abdel124/castpone_project_shopping/README.md

 ```
 ````
 ## client deployement :
-so after clonning the repository locally just go server folder and run : to install all dependency
+so after clonning the repository locally just go to client folder and run : to install all dependency
 ### `npm i --force`